Coneja-Chibi/BunnyMo/README.md

 - **🎭 Genre Pack:** We made a whole streaming service with all sorts of different categories and movies to choose from
 - **🪄 Lenses Pack:** We released whole new ways to see, feel, and experience all your worlds.
 Turn the ones you want on, then enjoy
 - **🧠 BSM-5:** The Bunny Statistical Manual.
 39 mental health conditions written as clinical evaluations — depression, bipolar, PTSD, OCD, BPD, dissociative disorders, and more.
 Tag a character and the AI stops guessing what "anxiety" looks like
 - **🔬 BSM-5 CoT Lenses:** 40 thinking lenses that rewire the AI's chain of thought per condition.
-Instead of just knowing a character has depression, the AI *thinks through* depression — asking itself the right questions every turn
+Instead of just knowing a character has depression, the AI *thinks through* depression — asking itself the right questions every turn (EXPERIMENTAL)🧪
 - **💊 BunnyRX:** 36 real medications with real effects, real side effects, real timelines.
 Xanax, Prozac, Adderall, lithium, methadone — the whole pharmacy.
 Tag a character's meds and the AI knows what day 3 of withdrawal looks like vs. day 30 of stable dosing
 - **🏥 HopSpital:** 33 physical conditions from wheelchair use to chronic pain to pregnancy to amputation.
 Full mobility aids, sensory disabilities, chronic illness, terminal conditions.
 The body is not decorative — it has rules and the AI follows them now